 Feedback forms of students registered by the school as having learning difficulties or disabilities will be reviewed annually by the School Director to determine whether or not they were satisfied with their programme.
 Their academic course information will also be reviewed in conjunction with the Academic Management to ensure that satisfactory progress was made.
-The School Director will report to Senior disabilities every 12 months.
+The School Director will report to Senior Management on the experience of students in the school with learning difficulties or disabilities every 12 months.